particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 - Each publish, subscribe, function, or variable consumes one data operation regardless of size (currently limited to 622 bytes per operation)
 - Stored data, such as Tracker geolocation data, consume one data operation per location point saved<sup>1</sup>
 - Each user-initiated device ping consumes one data operation

-The following do **not** count against your data operations limit:

-- Over-the-air firmware updates do not count against your data operations limit
-- Acknowledgements, session negotiation, device vitals, keep-alives etc. do not count against your data operations limit
-- Webhooks and server-sent-events (SSE) do not count against your data operations limit
-- Particle cloud API calls do not count against your data operations limit
+- Certain retransmissions, as described below

 <sup>1</sup>During the transition period, stored data will not be measured, however the publish from the device will be measured.

+The following do **not** count against your Data Operations limit:

+- Over-the-air firmware updates do not count against your Data Operations limit
+- Internal events such as device vitals (beginning with "particle" or "spark") do not count against your Data Operations limit
+- Acknowledgements, session negotiation, keep-alives etc. do not count against your Data Operations limit
+- Webhooks and server-sent-events (SSE) themselves do not count against your Data Operations limit, but the triggering event or response could
+- Particle cloud API calls do not count against your Data Operations limit

+#### Webhooks and other integrations

+When a device sends an event that triggers a webhook or other integration, that will consume one data operation.

+If the webhook response is not subscribed to by the device, that will be the only data operation.

+If the webhook response is subscribed to by the device, it will use one data operation for each 512-byte segment of a response.
+Retransmissions could also increase the number of Data Operations, as described below.

+#### Retransmissions

+When a device must retransmit data that does not reach the cloud, for example because of poor cellular connectivity, it does not count as a Data Operations.
+If it retransmits the data because the acknowledgement was lost, that could cause an additional data operation as the data was actually received by the cloud twice.

+When transmitting from the cloud to a device, such as for a function, variable, or subscription:

+If the device is marked as offline, no data transmission will be attempted and no Data Operations will be incurred.

+If the device is believed to be online, an attempt will be made, which will consume a data operation.

+If the transmission is not acknowledged, it is possible that up to two more attempts will be made, each adding a data operation.
+If all three attempts fail, the device will then be marked as offline.

 ### Cellular Data Limit

 For cellular devices, there is a data limit depending on your tier.
-For the Free tier, the cellular data limit is 45 MB, pooled across all devices, which includes all data usage including data operations, OTA code flash, overhead, and 3rd-party services.
-This limit is high relative to the average size of data operations, so you probably won't need to worry about the exact number of bytes for each operation.
+For the Free tier, the cellular data limit is 45 MB, pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.
+This limit is high relative to the average size of Data Operations, so you probably won't need to worry about the exact number of bytes for each operation.

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).